 What are workspaces in Microsoft Fabric?

-What is the difference between fabric domain and workspace?
+What is the difference between Fabric domain and workspace?

-What is Microsoft Fabric?
+What comes with Microsoft Fabric?

 Why would I use Microsoft Fabric?

-What is Microsoft Fabric vs Azure?
+What problems does Microsoft Fabric solve?

-Is Microsoft Fabric a warehouse?
+Is Microsoft Fabric a data warehouse?

 Is Microsoft Fabric free to use?